Awesome 3 days in Budapest itinerary – Culture & relaxation

 Gozsdu weekend market

-This touristy and colourful market can be found in a cozy alley.
-Lots of nice restaurants flank this weekend market so you can take a nice break hear on a terrace or have lunch.
+We can find this touristy and colourful market in a cosy alley.
+Lots of pleasant restaurants flank this weekend market so you can take an enjoyable break here on a terrace or have lunch.
 Shop for a cool souvenir or just stroll through it to experience the vibe.

 Get to the next stop by heading over to the metro stop Astoria M on Rakoczi Utca.
 Take the 49 and get off at the second stop at Fovam tér.
-From here you walk away from the Danube and you see the Great Market Hall appear quite soon.
+From here, you walk away from the Danube and you see the Great Market Hall appear soon.

-As the name implies, this touristy market is only open in the weekends!
-So if you are traveling here during the week, just skip this stop and head over to the next stop in this itinerary.
-Of course you can find yourself a nice restaurant first to get lunch.
+• As the name implies, this touristy market is only open on the weekends!
+So if you are travelling here during the week, just skip this stop and head over to the next stop on this itinerary.
+Of course, you can find yourself a pleasant restaurant first to get lunch.
 Maybe it’s time to try out a traditional dish like Goulash soup or Porkolt, a traditional stew.

 Goszdu weekend market